CyberMiles/blog/content/post/20190510-fairplay-en.md

 2. Create a password for yourself.
 You do not need to worry about the mnemonic words for now.

-3. Scan this QR code in CMT Wallet by hitting the scanner icon
+3. Scan this QR code in CMT Wallet by hitting the scanner icon.

 4. Enter your contact info so that we can contact you if you win.
 You do not have to use your real name here.

-5. After the expiration time, 12 AM, May 12nd, CST, the FairPlay Smart contract on the CyberMiles public blockchain automatically draws 4 random winners.
+5. After the expiration time, 10 AM, May 12nd, PST, the FairPlay Smart contract on the CyberMiles public blockchain automatically draws 4 random winners.

 ### How to use CMT Wallet？